'Let's burn Amber': Defamation trial turns to Johnny Depp's texts

-Lawyers for actress Amber Heard are seeking to undermine Johnny Depp’s libel lawsuit against her by spending hours in court focused on the actor’s drinking, drug use and texts he sent to friends — including one about wanting to kill and defile his then-wife.
+Horrifying texts Johnny Depp sent to friends about wanting to kill and defile his then-wife, Amber Heard, have been revealed in his multimillion-dollar defamation case against the actress.

-Heard’s lawyers on Thursday referenced Depp’s history of trashing hotel rooms and his smashing of a bathroom sconce during an argument with Heard.
+On Thursday (US time), Heard’s lawyers referenced Depp’s history of trashing hotel rooms and his smashing of a bathroom sconce during an argument with Heard.

-Depp is also facing a lawsuit filed by a member of a film crew who alleges he was assaulted in 2018.
+Depp also face a lawsuit filed by a member of a film crew who alleges he was assaulted in 2018.

-The lawyers are trying to derail Depp’s libel lawsuit against Heard that alleges she falsely portrayed him as a domestic abuser and ruined his lucrative acting career.

 “I, of course, pounded and displayed ugly colours to Amber on a recent journey,” Depp said in a text message to a friend, the actor Paul Bettany, in July 2013, which was shown to jurors.